BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/usingPhysicsEngine.md

 Use the physics debug display when your scene and dynamics doesn't behave the way you think it should.
 It will display geometry the way the physics engine sees the world.
-There are two ways to debug display.
+There are two ways to invoke the display.

 ### Programmatically